shorepine/tulipcc/docs/tulip_api.md

-    screen.keep_tfb = False # whether to hide the TFB while running the app screen.offset_y = 100 # by default, screens "start" at 0,100 to leave room for the task bar screen.activate_callback = None # called when the app starts and when it is switched to screen.quit_callback = None # called when the quit button is pressed screen.handle_keyboard = False # if you set up UI components that accept keyboard input
+    screen.keep_tfb = False # whether to hide the TFB while running the app screen.offset_y = 100 # by default, screens "start" at 0,100 to leave room for the task bar screen.activate_callback = None # called when the app starts and when it is switched to screen.deactivate_callback = None # called when you switch away from the app screen.quit_callback = None # called when the quit button is pressed.
+Note: deactivate_callback is called first on quit screen.handle_keyboard = False # if you set up UI components that accept keyboard input
     # Set up your UI with screen.add(), adding UIElement objects
     screen.add(tulip.UILabel("hello there"), x=500,y=100)